finos/regular-table/README.md

 attributes.
 In this example, e.g. `"Rowgroup 1"` will only output to one `<th>` node in the resulting `<table>`.

+Header merging can be disabled with the `merge_headers` option.

 ### `metadata` Data-Aware Styling

 A `dataListener` may also optionally provide a `metadata` field in its response,